MasterKey: Concrete Slab and Wall Design

-MasterKey: Concrete Slab Design returns a wide range of analysis outputs which helps the engineer to identify "hot spots" for reinforcing design.
+MasterKey: Concrete Slab and Wall Design returns a wide range of analysis outputs which helps the engineer to identify "hot spots" for reinforcing design.

 The detailed results with graphics can be included in a report or just simply exported to MS Word.
 The reinforcement drawings with appropriate keys can be exported into AutoCAD DXF or DWG files for further detailing.